How a small birthday lunch in Tacoma became a coronavirus cluster

 The Scheys have a circle of friends and family checking up on them and keeping them well-provisioned as they await full recovery.
 They shared their experience as a cautionary tale for others, particularly those of a similar age.

-“My takeaway is that, if you’re older, like I am, you need to be extremely careful about gatherings,” Bill Schey said.
+“My take-away is that, if you’re older, like I am, you need to be extremely careful about gatherings,” Bill Schey said.
 He his wife gave in to what he describes as the feeling of “a public exhale” as the Fourth of July holiday approached, and a desire to finally enjoy summer.

 “For us,” he said, “that was a bad idea.”